scikit-rf/scikit-rf/doc/sphinx/source/examples/vna_noise_analysis.rst

 VNA Noise Analysis
 ****************************

-This example records a series of sweeps from a vna to touchstone files, named in a chronological order.
-These are then used to characterize the noise of a vna
+This example records a series of sweeps from a VNA to touchstone files, named in a chronological order.
+These are then used to characterize the noise of a VNA.

 Touchstone File Retrieval
 ---------------------------